pichichi7/astrocat-phaser/KIRO_DEVELOPER_EXPERIENCE.md

 ### 1. It Made Me Think Before Coding

 As someone without formal training, I've always relied on trial-and-error.
 Code something, see if it works, fix it if it doesn't.

-Kiro forced me to think through the problem BEFORE writing code, which felt unnatural at first but saved me so much debugging time.
+I forced myself to think through problems BEFORE writing code, which felt unnatural at first but saved me so much debugging time.
+Kiro gave me the framework to actually do this—the EARS notation, the design templates, the task breakdowns.
+Without that structure, I'd have fallen back into "just start coding" mode.

 ### 2. It Gave Me A Roadmap When I Was Lost